ruthleeyl/Getting-CleaningData/README.md

 (4) "Gsub" function is used to replace the acronyms with descriptives.
 There is an alternative method of using multigsub in the qdap package to make multiple replacements.
 I have highlighted an example for reference.

 (5) "Aggregate" function is used to create a dataset with the average of each variable for each Subject and Activity.
+Before doing so, checks were done to ensure that there are no NA/infinity values in the dataset.

 The dataset is arranged by SubjectID, followed by Activity.